 He has been active in many technology initiatives at Seton Hall and elsewhere, including establishing the University's first web site in 1996 (see the "Wayback Machine"), serving as Acting Director of the Center for Academic Technology in 2000, initiating the Tablet PC project at Seton Hall in 2004, chairing the Research Computing committee since 2008, and - of course - teaching cool, innovative, and student-centered courses in Computer Science and Mathematics.
 He is also the author of top-1% rated Java applets and a widely used online survey system.

-The MathCS.org site is hosted by 1 & 1, a very reasonable, full service web hosting site, and supports itself through "Google ads" - please click often on an ad on the right, it's no commitment on your part and a source of revenue for MathCS.org.
+The MathCS.org site is hosted by 1 and 1, a very reasonable, full service web hosting site, and supports itself through "Google ads" - please click often on an ad on the right, it's no commitment on your part and a source of revenue for MathCS.org.